Critical two-point functions for long-range statistical-mechanical models in high dimensions: Acknowledgements

 \section{Acknowledgements}

-The work of the first-named author was supported in part by the NSC grants, and the work of the second-named author was supported in part by the JSPS Grant-in-Aid for Young Scientists~(B) and in part by the JSPS Grant-in-Aid for Scientific Research~(C).
-The second-named author is grateful to Remco van der Hofstad for encouraging conversations, and to Panki Kim, Takashi Kumagai and K\^{o}hei Uchiyama for pointing him to the relevant literature.
+Akira Sakai is grateful to Remco van der Hofstad for encouraging conversations, and to Panki Kim, Takashi Kumagai and K\^{o}hei Uchiyama for pointing him to the relevant literature.
 We would like to thank the anonymous referees for many useful suggestions to improve presentation of the manuscript.